Teen Blues or Something More? Identifying and Tackling Teenage Depression

 1. Create a Safe Space for Open Conversations

-▷ Why it helps: Research shows that teens who feel heard are more likely to seek help (NIMH, 2022).
+Teens who feel heard are more likely to seek help.
 If you suspect your child is masking anxiety or depression, the goal is to create a space where they feel safe opening up—without pressure.

 2. Normalize Mental Health & Reduce Stigma